Getting Started

 fn

-property alllows to call the handler function directly, at the current context, without making an HTTP request.
-It follows similar signature as the generated RPC handler and accepts the same parameters.
+The fn property lets you call the handler directly without making an HTTP request.
+It mirrors the generated RPC handler signature and accepts the same parameters.

 const result = await UserController.updateUser.fn({